 - Experience level.
 Investing in shares takes time, research and analysis.
 You need to keep an eye on the market, economy and company performance to ensure that you are monitoring your risk.
 To minimise your risk, you often need to be an experienced investor.

-- Lifestyle stage.
-When deciding whether you should focus on paying down your mortgage or if you should invest in shares, you should review your financial and lifestyle goals.
+- Consider your lifestyle stage.
+Review your financial and lifestyle goals.
 Do you want an asset that increases in value and provides a secondary income source, or would you prefer to own your home outright?
 Or do you want both?
 Do you value peace of mind or potentially higher returns?
 It’s worth noting that if you’re nearing retirement or you have a young family, you may want to focus on repaying your mortgage.

-- Risk tolerance.
+- What's your risk tolerance?
+How much, if any, can you afford to lose?
 All debt comes with a degree of risk so it’s important to factor this into your decision-making when deciding where you should allocate your extra cash.
 Generally, the higher the return, the higher the risk.
 Always speak to the experts to make sure your minimising your risk where possible.

 - Do you have other debts to worry about?
 A home loan is one of the lowest interest rate debts you'll ever have.
 But if you have debt from a credit card or a personal loan you should focus on paying those off before worrying about investing or extra repayments.
 You can reassess once you are free of high interest debts.